armin-reichert/pacman/README.md

 For the average school boy in 2018, a retro game like Pac-Man probably seems to be the most boring and uncool thing you can imagine.
 These cool kids implement their own 3D shooters with real and unreal engines in less than a week, don't they?

 Well, some of them maybe really can do that.
 I can't.
-But I think that for most young people with an interest in computer programming also such a simple(?) old-school game like Pac-Man can be really instructive.
+But I think that for most young people with an interest in computer programming also a simple (really?) old-school game like Pac-Man can be very instructive.
 And for me personally, it brings back a lot of memories.
-My favorite and also the only computer game I played regularly was "Snack Attack on my Apple II compatible computer which I bought in 1984 spending almost everything I had saved at the age of 17.
+My favorite and also the only computer game I played regularly was ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM)  on my Apple II compatible computer.
+On a green monitor, no colors.
+But what a sound!

+A game like Pac-Man is interesting for different reasons.
+First, it isn't as trivial as "Pong" for example.
+Programming "Pong" is surely a good start.
+Programming a game loop, updating and drawing paddles, ball movement, collisions with walls and paddles are good stuff for starters.
+The next step probably are "Breakout" variants with differnt kinds of targets, waves of targets, levels, special balls and so on.

+Pac-Man is then another level.
+It offers several new challenges.
+First, the representation of the maze and the correct movement of the characters in the maze is not trivial.
+Pac-Man is moved through the maze using the keyboard and you can press the key for the intended direction before Pac-Man reaches the position where it can really turn towards that direction.
+You can spend a lot of time to get this right (or at least almost right).

+Another task is the animation and rendering of Pac-Man and the ghosts.
+You have to deal with sprites and different kinds of animation.
+Really try to do all this stuff from the ground up instead of using predefined libraries.
+It's much more fun getting this right by yourself.

+If you have these basics gotten right, your characters can move correctly through the maze, you are challenged with making this the "real" game.
+What are the states of the game?
+Which events lead you from one state to the other?
+How to implement the different ghost behaviours?
+How to coordinate the game play?

+This can become a real mess very quickly if you don't have an idea to structure this!

 A Pac-Man game implementation with an emphasis on state machines.
 Implements the global game control as well as the Pac-Man and ghost control using explicit state machines in a declarative way.